ahandsel/Talks/Slides_Kintone_Intro_Kids.md

 ### Created by [@RyBB](https://github.com/RyBB) - [Article](https://dev.to/will_yama/kintone-at-maker-faire-tokyo-2020-215k)

-Users are challenged to slice their enemies as quick as possible with an samurai sword!
+Users are challenged to slice their enemies as quickly as possible with a samurai sword!

 * Sensor records the sword action speed
 * Kintone hosts the game, scoreboard, & IoT data